CITCOM-project/CausalTestingFramework/causal_testing/json_front/README.md

 6. Expected effects
 7. Skip: boolean that if set true the test won't be executed and will be skipped

-To run the JSON frontend example from the root directory of the project, use `python examples\poisson\run_causal_tests.py --data_path="examples\poisson\data.csv" --dag_path="examples\poisson\dag.dot" --json_path="examples\poisson\causal_tests.json"`
+To run the JSON frontend example from the root directory of the project, use:
+`python examples\poisson\run_causal_tests.py --data_path="examples\poisson\data.csv" --dag_path="examples\poisson\dag.dot" --json_path="examples\poisson\causal_tests.json"`

-A failure flag `-f` can be specified to stop the framework running if a test is failed `python examples\poisson\run_causal_tests.py -f --data_path="examples\poisson\data.csv" --dag_path="examples\poisson\dag.dot" --json_path="examples\poisson\causal_tests.json"`
+A failure flag `-f` can be specified to stop the framework running if a test is failed:
+`python examples\poisson\run_causal_tests.py -f --data_path="examples\poisson\data.csv" --dag_path="examples\poisson\dag.dot" --json_path="examples\poisson\causal_tests.json"`

+There are two main outputs of this frontend, both are controlled by the logging module.
+Firstly outputs are printed to stdout (terminal).
+Secondly a log file is produced, by default a file called `json_frontend.log` is produced in the directory the script is called from.

+The behaviour of where the log file is produced and named can be altered with the --log_path argument:
+`python examples\poisson\run_causal_tests.py -f --data_path="examples\poisson\data.csv" --dag_path="examples\poisson\dag.dot" --json_path="examples\poisson\causal_tests.json --log_path="example_directory\logname.log"`